Outdoor Learning and Play

 They will need to think about the location, plot out the dimensions and consider what types of produce and vegetation can be successfully grown in each season.

 Links to the wider local community can be made by inviting staff from local garden centres/ community groups or children’s family members into school to offer advice and work with pupils.
-Interaction across generations helps children to cooperate and to develop interpersonal skills.
+Interaction across generations helps children to cooperate and to grow interpersonal skills.

 School Gardening clubs can include pupils from different age groups which can encourage friendships and conversations that wouldn’t normally happen throughout the school day.